Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation: Proposed Method

 \subsection{Inference Phase}

 For inference phase, we can take two evaluation modes which are named as full mode and simplified mode respectively.
 For the full mode, $D_{RI}$ is used to present the similarity of two images.
 The smaller $D_{RI}$ is, the more similar two images are.
 For the simplified mode, the cosine similarities are calculated between the query and gallery images by using the global features $G_{R}$ and $G_{I}$.
-For P query images and G gallery images, the simplified mode need to evaluate the Dual-path Spatial-structure-preserving Common Space Network for $P+G$ times, while the full mode need to evaluate additional $P\times G$ Contrastive Correlation Networks.
+For $P$ query images and $G$ gallery images, the simplified mode need to evaluate the DSCSN for $P+G$ times, while the full mode need to evaluate additional $P\times G$ Contrastive Correlation Networks.
 Experimental results in Section~\ref{sec_Exp} show that the full mode can get better performance while the simplified mode is quite efficient and suitable for large scale real applications.

+Besides the simplified mode, we think that there are probably other three types of approximation or simplification method to be considered in the future work.
+1) Learning compact binary deep features, which could greatly accelerate the convolution and correlation operations.
+2) Designing or searching lightweight architecture for fast inference, like Mobile-Net, Shuffle-Net series.
+3) Implementing the convolution/correlation operation by using Fast Fourier Transform (FFT).
+Existing deep learning libs showed that FFT can accelerate the convolution/correlation process especially when the feature maps has a relatively large size.